AssarMarkstrom/DA4002-Projekt/docs/product-backlog.md

         - Pie chart
 ## Should Have:
 - ***Read Data***:
-    - Handle troublesome values.
-    - Accept excel files.
+    - Store file.
+    - Coverting from object type in pandas.
     - Store original file and filtered copies of that file.
-(Undo)
 - ***Data manipulation***:
     - User can filter data based on:
-    - Strings or values containing specific char/digits
+    - Specific values
-    - Max/Min
-    - Odd Values
-    - NA-values.
-    - Intervall sorting
+    - Using information from summary to filter on specific values for example min/max.
+    - Filter on value intervals
 - ***Data visualisation***:
     - ***Summary***:
-        - Basic summary updated when dataset is filtered.
+        - Min
+        - Max
+        - Unique values
+        - Duplicate values
 ## Could Have:
 - ***Read Data***:
     - Users can interactively manipulate troublesome values.